-The keyless connections are divided into internal locking devices, and external locking devices called shrink discs.
+The keyless connections are divided into internal and external locking devices called shrink discs.

-A shrink Disc is a flange-shaped, friction-locked shaft-hub connecting keyless locking device, which is a modern method for creating a mechanical shrink fit.
+A shrink Disc is a flange-shaped, friction-locked shaft hub connecting a keyless locking device, a modern method for creating a mechanical shrink fit.
 It consists of either one or two thrust rings with tapered bores and a mating narrow inner ring.
 By tightening locking screws, the thrust rings are drawn together, compressing the inner ring and applying pressure to the outside of the hub, clamping it to the shaft.
 Thus the shrink disc is not in the load path.
-The torque can be transferred in a force-locking manner on the joining surface between the shaft and the hub without an intermediate element.
+The torque can be transferred by force-locking on the joining surface between the shaft and the hub without an intermediate element.

 Shrink Discs are categorized Into